ikfoundation.org

 Promoting Natural & Cultural History

-The exact design of each and every curtain is not known, but judging by the detailed descriptions in the Inventory a variation of arrangements were in use.
+This original drawing shows the planned north facade of “Andrarums Gård’ in 1737, re-named Christinhof manor house after the death of Christina Piper (1673-1752) as a memory of her founding of the Piper family’s estate in tail.
+The drawing gives an idea of the large amount of windows for a three storey manor house with two wings, even if some minor details were changed before the building work started and up to it was finished in the autumn of 1741.
+A notation from the same time additionally gives a view of the original windows: ’Four window frames of oak: 48 smaller window frames of pine: glass squares of 12 glasses in every window frame’.
+Most windows were also added with indoor wooden-panelled shutters.
+However, at what time the present-day windows with six squares instead of 48 were altered is unknown, but most probably after the Inventory was written in 1758.
+(From: Mannerstråle…Anno 1741, 1991).
+The exact design of each and every curtain is not known, but judging by the detailed descriptions in the Inventory, a variation of arrangements was in use.
 Even if sheer fabrics seem to have been preferred, the exception was a diaper woollen or silk quality for a total of eleven windows.
-For example, in the Countess’ Drawing room noted as ‘4 curtains for the windows of diaper to tie up and down with tassels, braids and cords’ – a style in vogue already in the 17th century.
+For example, the Countess’ Drawing room was noted as ‘4 curtains for the windows of diaper to tie up and down with tassels, braids and cords’ – a style in vogue already in the 17th century.
 In her adjoining bedchamber on the first floor, some puzzling notations were included.
 ‘One pair of diaper day curtains with thread fringes and tassels’ when the room actually had two windows, together with the odd word ‘day’, as the curtains must have had some form of use during the night as well.
 According to an additional note in 1767, the same room was added with ‘one pair of linen roller-blinds’.

 Sources: